moka-guys/mokabed/Bedmaker/Pan5271/Pan5271_logfile.md

 In VScode use find and replace function to replace transcript IDs to gene symbols

 Only MAP3K20 and POMK had this issue.

+# Fix additonal "_"

+Exomedepth uses “_” to split the genes name and exon number, any additional “_” returns an error on the reports.
+Edit the file to fix the additional “_” in the label of additional regions e.g BMPR1A_3UTR_14 should be BMPR1A-3UTR_14

+Use this regex in VScode to find words with muliple underscores: \w*_\w+_\w* Only keep the "_" before the exon number, replace other "_" in gene name with "-"